 We believe it is important for young people to make their own decisions and think about the future, and be at the forefront of the decision-making process.

-As we become older, the decisions can become bigger and potentially life-changing.
-Becoming an adult can be a positive, exciting and challenging time.
+As we become older the decisions become bigger and potentially life-changing.

-With the support of families and practitioners we can become more resilient.
-If you have a knock-back in life, it is important to keep motivating yourself to achieve and succeed.
-These skills allow us to have a positive outlook on achievement and success.
+If families and practitioners support us, we will become more resilient.
+If we have a knock-back in life, it is important for us to keep motivating ourselves to achieve and succeed.